Three Reasons to Get Commercial Truck Insurance

 How Much Is Truck Insurance?

 The cost of your truck depends on many factors.
 Each trucking company is unique and has unique risk coverage needs.
-However, the average annual cost of truck insurance in 2020 as claimed by Progressive is $982.
+But the average annual cost of truck insurance in 2020, as claimed by Progressive, is $982.
 Keep in mind that your vehicle type, cargo, operating area, driver’s driving record, USDOT authority, deductibles, and coverage limits will come into play as well.

 Insurance for commercial trucks is expensive, but some insurance companies offer cheap coverage options.
-Let’s look at the top 10 commercial truck insurance companies in 2021.
+Let’s look at the top 10 commercial truck insurance companies.

 Progressive holds an A+ rating from the Better Business Bureau and an A+ financial strength rating from AM Best.
-Investopedia rates the insurance company as the best overall option for a truck insurance policy.
+Investopedia rates Progressive as the best overall option for a truck insurance policy.
 Their coverage options are virtually unlimited and provide stellar truck claims service.
 They have extended their services to all 50 states and a wide variety of specialty truckers.

 The same article by Investopedia reports that Sentry specializes in truck insurance.
-It is available to serve owner-operators of commercial truck companies in all 50 states.
+It’s available to serve owner-operators of commercial truck companies in all 50 states.
 They also have flexible coverage options for a wide range of trucks.
 Sentry has also been awarded an A+ AM best rating.

 The Hartford has integrated very specific coverage options in regards to trucking coverage.
 Although available in all 50 states, the company doesn’t offer online quotes.
 The best thing about Hartford, though, is that they offer coverage for employees and truck drivers as well as owners.

-They also provide coverage to the following vehicles:
+They also provide coverage for the following vehicles:

 - Transport truckers